 This self-drive 12-day itinerary highlights the best of the Rhône Valley, from north to south.
 Perfect for the whole family, you'll start in food forward Lyon, then work your way through the colorful countryside of Provence and down to Marseille on the Mediterranean coast.
 Along the way, you'll taste full-bodied wines, marvel at ancient Roman ingenuity, and enjoy the majestic beauty that is southern France.

-Tours that Include Kayak in Calanques National Park
+Itineraries with Kayak in Calanques National Park

 One region that perfectly encapsulates France's rich culture is Provence.
 On a self-drive tour, you'll stop in historic cities like Marseille and Aix-en-Provence as well as hilltop villages like Uzès and Moustiers-Sainte-Marie.
 As an added treat you'll hike canyons, kayak along the coast, and participate in a cooking class and wine tour.